 Here’s your small Bible to maintain your copper nice, saving you a lot of time (and worry).
-These tricks will save you time and money, and believe me, you will thank me later!
+These tricks will save you time and money, and believe me, well thank me later!

 This post may contain affiliate links.
 Full disclosure here.